eclipse-vertx/vert.x/README.md

 (Formerly known as node.x)

 * Runs on the JVM.
-* Embraces the good bits of event driven frameworks like node.js without the bad bits.
-Then adds some even juicier bits.
+* Embraces the good bits of event driven frameworks like node.js then adds some even juicier bits.
 * Everything is non-blocking.
 * Polyglot. vert.x will be usable from multiple languages: Ruby, Groovy, Java, JavaScript, Python, Clojure, Scala.
+Currently we support Java and Ruby.
 Write your code in the language *you* choose.
 Leverage the power of vert.x from that language.
 * Goes with the recent developments with InvokeDynamic in Java 7 and bets on the JVM being the future premier runtime for dynamic languages.
 * Enables you to create network servers or clients incredibly easily.
 * True scalability.
 Unlike other well-known event-driven frameworks, you can have more than one event loop per process.
 No more spinning up 32 instances just to utilise the cores on your server.